 We have asked for two variables and we will be printing their total sum.
 This means we should get an output that the sum is 5.
 But we don’t.
 See the image below.

 We get 23.
 This is really strange.
 Well, it’s not actually.
 In most programming languages like C++, C, Java, etc. You are required to define the data type of variable.
 Since python is a dynamic language, that is not required.
-But the behavior above has resulted into a concatenation of 2 strings instead of addition of 2 numbers.
+But the behavior above has resulted in a concatenation of 2 strings instead of the addition of 2 numbers.
 The solution is easy.
 It is called typecasting.
 Simply add a wrap the input calls into an int() function.
 This will convert the input into an integer instead of strings.
 The following code should make it clear.

 The result should be an output where the correct sum is displayed.